christianb93/openstack-labs/roles/nova/README.md

 placement_keystone_user_password - the password of the placement Keystone user metadata_shared_secret - a secret shared between Nova and Neutron for metadata proxy requests

+For the following variable, a default is defined.

+cinder_os_region_name - name of the region that Nova uses when looking for a cinder service, set this to the region name used for the cinder configuration when you want to use cinder

 Dependencies
 ------------